RSIG supports student research through the following Conference Day Awards:

 The OADD RSIG Student Award for Excellence in Research is awarded annually to one student who has made an outstanding contribution to the field of developmental disabilities through an innovative and novel piece of research.
 The award recipient will receive $250, a waiver of the OADD RSIG conference registration fees and have the opportunity to give an invited address (15 minute presentation) during the OADD Research Special Interest Group Research Day.
 Lastly, the award recipient will be warmly encouraged to submit their research to the Journal on Developmental Disabilities (JoDD) for publication.
 JoDD is the only academic journal published in Canada in the field of intellectual/developmental disabilities and highlights Canadian trends and research.

-To download the awards nomination form click here
+Follow the link to download the awards nomination form

 This award is open to part-time or full-time students who: